|Katrina Hay, Ph.D., Director|

 Students are also required to complete an ABET-accredited engineering degree before the Bachelor of Arts degree can be awarded by PLU.
 The specific course of study in the final phase of the program at the engineering school depends on both the school and the subdiscipline.
 PLU maintains formal arrangements with Columbia University in New York City and with Washington University in St. Louis to facilitate the transfer process into either of those institutions.
 Between Columbia University and Washington University, approximately 20 different engineering subdisciplines are available to Dual-degree students.
 These include the more common subdisciplines (civil, chemical, electrical, mechanical) and others such as biomedical engineering, applied mathematics, and environmental engineering.
 Details about the additional requirements for transfer to Columbia University and Washington University can be found at those institutions’ websites: undergrad.admissions.columbia.edu/apply/combined-plan and engineering.wustl.edu/prospective-students/dual-degree/Pages/default.aspx.

 Columbia University requires a cumulative PLU grade point average of 3.30 or higher, and a grade point average of 3.30 or higher in pertinent mathematics and science courses.
 In addition, Columbia requires that each grade earned in a mathematics or science course at PLU must be at the B level or higher the first time the course is taken.
-Columbia University requires that students attend at least two full-time years at PLU before transferring.
-While these are requirements for guaranteed admission, students who do not meet the requirements can be considered on a case-by-case basis.
+Columbia University requires that students attend at least three full-time years at PLU before transferring.
+Guaranteed admission is not available for candidates who began college, whether at an affiliate school or not, in Fall 2019 or later.
+All applicants who began college in Fall 2019 or later will be considered under a competitive review process.

 For Washington University, the required grade point average is 3.25, both overall and in science and mathematics courses.
-Washington University also considers, on an individual basis, students who do not meet these requirements.
+Washington University also considers applicants under a competitive review process.

 Although students who choose to transfer to another engineering school may be able to gain admission with slightly lower grades than those required by Columbia University and Washington University, all prospective engineering students are well advised to use the higher standard as a more realistic indication of what will be expected of them in the engineering school.
 Engineering schools often do not allow pass-fail courses; thus, PLU students are advised not to enroll in mathematics, science or engineering courses for pass-fail grading.